enasequence/ena-browser-documentation/browser/ena-record.rst

 Publications
 ============

-Explore publications that either cite the record or are document the research where the record was generated.
+Explore publications that either cite the record or document the research where the record was generated.

 This view provides links to the DOI or in some cases, a direct link to the PDF or article in